csvance/pi-plan-ng/README.md

 ## Web search

-Plan Mode doesn't bundle a search tool and needs no search configuration.
+pi-plan-ng doesn't bundle a search tool and needs no search configuration.
 When pi or another extension provides a `web_search` tool, it stays available in plan mode; otherwise the tool list simply omits it.
 Run `/plan status` to see what's available.